rich-iannone/greenwood/ROADMAP.md

 Systematic confidence interval and standard error support across all estimators.

-- Standard errors and CIs for AFT survival predictions
 - Bootstrap and analytical methods for uncertainty quantification
 - Predictive intervals for time-varying Cox model forecasts